Stephen Hasner | Workers' Compensation | September 18, 2013

 - Changes related to the reimbursement of mileage expenses.
 The insurance company now has to reimburse the employee for mileage expenses within 15 days from the date they receive the request.

-Injured workers in Georgia should to be aware of these recent changes and should seek the advice of an experienced Georgia workers’ compensation law firm like Hasner Law.
+Injured workers in Georgia should to be aware of these recent changes and should seek the advice of an experienced Atlanta workers’ compensation lawyer at Hasner Law PC.